raml-org/raml-spec/versions/raml-10/raml-10.md

 body: You have been added to group 274
 ```

-##### The value is a map that contains the following additional facets
+##### As a map that contains additional facets

+The map can contain the following additional facets:

 | Facet | Description |
 |:--------|:------------|
 | displayName? | An alternate, human-friendly name for the example.
 If the example is part of an examples node, the default value is the unique identifier that is defined for this example.
 | description? | A longer, human-friendly description of the example.
-| (&lt;annotationName&gt;)? | Annotations to be applied to this example.
-Annotations are any property whose key begins with "(" and ends with ")" and whose name (the part between the beginning and ending parentheses) is a declared annotation name.
-See section [Annotations](#annotations) for more information.
+| (&lt;annotationName&gt;)? | [Annotations](#annotations) to be applied to this example.
+An annotation is a property having a key that begins with "(" and ends with ")".
+The text enclosed in parentheses is the annotation name.
 | value | The actual example of a type instance.
-| strict? | By default, an example is validated against any type declaration.
-Set this to false avoid that.
+| strict? | Validates the example against any type declaration (the default), or not.
+Set this to false avoid validation.

 For example: